 Degrees of freedom is a combination of how much data you have and how many parameters you need to estimate.
 It indicates how much independent information goes into a parameter estimate.
 In this vein, it’s easy to see that you want a lot of information to go into parameter estimates to obtain more precise estimates and more powerful hypothesis tests.
 So, you want many degrees of freedom!

-Independent Information and Restrictions on Values
+Independent Information and Constraints on Values

 The definitions talk about independent information.
 You might think this refers to the sample size, but it’s a little more complicated than that.
 To understand why, we need talk about the freedom to vary.
 The best way to illustrate this concept is with an example.